c383d893/AMF-LSU-Database-and-Pipeline2/2024_AMFPipeline/2024_AMFPipeline_ASV/README_ASV_LSU_AMF_pipeline.txt

 # TreeTools

 # After all tasks are finished running for AMFbuildTree.sh,
-# run this R script to determine which OTUs fall within the
+# run this R script to determine which ASVs fall within the
-# AMF clade, and make subsets of the rep-seqs and OTU table
+# AMF clade, and make subsets of the rep-seqs and ASV table
-# for AMF-OTUs and non-AMF-OTUs
+# for AMF-ASVs and non-AMF-ASVs

 module load gcc/8.2.0 r/4.2.2